 “Absolutely.
 There’s a three-step safety process or a safety check process,” says Moreland.
 PullRite as well as all the hitch manufacturers are going to recommend very similar steps.

-Does how you load your fifth wheel impact the load on your truck?
+Does how you load your fifth wheel with gear impact the load on your truck?

 “You could load a fifth wheel up pretty heavy in the back or pretty heavy in the front and it’s going to trailer.
-It’s going to tow.
 It might feel quite a bit different because you’re putting more weight on the bed of your truck, more vertical load down,” explains Moreland.
 The fifth wheel hitch provides stability and reduces sway on the trailer.
-“Let’s say you had a trailer that weighed 10,000 pounds and you had 5000 pounds of stuff that you could either put all the way in the front of the trailer, or you could choose to put it all the way in the back of the trailer.
-If you put it all the way in the front of the trailer, you’re going to take the pin weight and increase the pin weight dramatically because that 10,000-pound trailer is really sitting on the wheels.
-When you put that 5000-pound weight way up towards where it’s gonna hook up to the truck, it’s going to put a lot more weight on the truck.
+“Let’s say you had a trailer that weighed 10,000 pounds and you had 5,000 pounds of stuff that you could either put all the way in the front of the trailer, or you could choose to put it all the way in the back of the trailer.
+If you put it all the packing weight in the front of the trailer, you’re going to take the pin weight and increase it dramatically because that 10,000-pound trailer is really sitting on the wheels.
+When you put that 5,000-pound weight way up toward where it’s going to hook up to the truck, it’s going to put a lot more weight on the truck.
 From a sway standpoint, where you load the trailer won’t necessarily cause the trailer to sway, but you could certainly cause yourself to overload the truck just by shifting weight around in the trailer.
 It can make all the difference in the world.”
 Remember pin weight?
-Front loading a fifth wheel trailer puts more pin weight into the bed of the truck.
+Front loading a fifth wheel trailer puts more pin weight into the bed of the truck, while loading closer to the middle or back or the trailer will help alleviate sending that weight onto the bed of the truck directly.

 Visit the PullRite website at https://www.PullRite.com/wfmt to find hitch kit that will work best to fit your existing or potential tow vehicle.
 Other manufacturers also have this option, so you can do your market research ahead of speaking to a company representative.